ircmaxell/blog.ircmaxell.com/source/_posts/compilers-ffi.md

 The biggest challenge I faced to making a useful, low level compiler was the availability (or lack) of a suitable backend. [libjit](https://www.gnu.org/software/libjit/doc/libjit.html) (which JitFu used) was good and fast, but it couldn't generate binaries.
 I could have written a c extension binding to [LLVM](https://llvm.org/) (which is what HHVM used, among many many others), but that's a TON of work and I didn't feel like going down those paths.
 So on the shelf the projects went.

-## Enter PHP-7.4 and FFI
+## Enter PHP 7.4 and FFI

-No. PHP-7.4 is not out yet.
+No. PHP 7.4 is not out yet.
 It won't be out for likely at least 6 months.
 But a few months ago, a little RFC was accepted to incorporate an [FFI Extension](https://wiki.php.net/rfc/ffi) into PHP.
 I decided to start playing around with it to see how it worked.

 After a bit of playing, I remembered my old compiler projects.
 And I started wondering how hard it would be to pull libjit in to PHP.
 But then I remembered the fact it couldn't generate executable files.
 And so I started searching to see what else was out there.
 I stumbled upon [libgccjit](https://gcc.gnu.org/onlinedocs/gcc-7.2.0/jit/index.html).
 And then the rabbit hole went down and down and down.